-If you dismiss or remove a person from regulated activity (or may have done so had they not left) because they have harmed or posed a risk of harm to a child or vulnerable adult, then you have legal duty to refer the person to the DBS.
+If you dismiss or remove a person from regulated activity (or would have done so had they not left, moved to other duties, retired, etc) because they have harmed or posed a risk of harm to a child or vulnerable adult, then you have a legal duty to refer the person to the Disclosure and Barring Service.

-The DBS's role is to make barring decisions about people who are referred to it (usually following an employer's disciplinary process), with the possible consequence of the person being barred from working or volunteering with children and/or vulnerable adults.
-The DBS uses a fair, thorough and consistent process that ensures that the decision it reaches is proportionate and appropriate to the risk the person poses to children or vulnerable adults.
+The DBS makes barring decisions about people who are referred to it, usually following an employer's disciplinary process.
+Barring means it is illegal for the person to work or volunteer in regulated activities with adults, children or both.
+The DBS uses a fair, thorough and consistent process that ensures that the decision it reaches is proportionate and appropriate to the risk the person poses.

-Below are useful links for regulated activity providers and professionals and for the Referral form, factsheets and guidance.
+Below are useful links for regulated activity providers and professionals including the Referral form and guidance.